 Q – Would this work on a scion TC 2005?

 A – YesCheck Price at Amazon

-When it comes to buying a scanner for your Toyota, Lexus, or Scion then all of these scanners are perfectly adequate, before buying the scanner you will need to specify if your vehicle is running on an OBD 1 or OBD 2 system.
-What you get out of each scanner is also how much you want to spend, if you’re new, don’t go overboard and get the most expensive scanner, a cheap one will do the job!
+When it comes to buying a scanner for your Toyota, Lexus, or Scion, all of these scanners are perfectly adequate.
+Before buying the scanner, you will need to specify if your vehicle is running on an OBD 1 or OBD 2 system.
+What you get out of each scanner is also how much you want to spend.
+If you’re new, don’t go overboard and get the most expensive scanner, a cheap one will do the job!